 How Blue Ribbon Sports Turned into Nike

-Phil KNight Bill Bowerman Blue Ribbon Sports NIke
+Phil Knight and Bill Bowerman with Blue Ribbon Sports Nike logos

-The story of Nike starts before it was even called that, all the way back in 1964 when Phil Knight and his college track coach Bill Bowerman met for lunch.
-Knight had samples of Japanese running shoes that he wanted to sell in the United States, and he had sent them to Bowerman in the hopes he might make some sales, but mainly for his approval.
+The story of starts more than a decade before the brand was known by that name, all the way back in swingin' 1964.
+On January 25 of that year, athlete and his college track coach met for lunch.
+The was to discuss samples of Japanese running shoes that Knight wanted to sell in the United States – he'd sent the shoes to Bowerman in the hopes he might make some sales, but mainly for the older man's approval.
 Instead, he walked away with a business partner.
 Bowerman and Knight agreed to go fifty-fifty on Knight’s business, then called Blue Ribbon Sports.
-Twelve years later, this business would become Nike, a now $153-billion business, but how exactly did Blue Ribbon Sports turn into Nike?
+Twelve years later, this business would become Nike – now worth over $100 billion.
+But how exactly did the transformation from Blue Ribbon Sports into Nike take place?

 Phil Knight was an accountant and business major, but he was also an athlete.
 This meant he not only knew how to build and grow a business, but he also knew the ins and outs of a good technical shoe, and most importantly, he had the innate desire to win.
-In 1962, after graduating from Stanford, he began to give more thought to a paper he'd written arguing the superiority of Japanese shoe production and the potential for it to overtake the German market in the US.
-With a burning feeling to investigate further, he planned to go on a round-the-world trip that just so happened to include a side-stop in Japan.
-To get there, he used all of his savings, sold his cherry black 1960 MG, and convinced his dad to lend him a grand.
+After graduating from Stanford in 1962, he began to give more thought to a paper he'd written arguing the superiority of Japanese shoe production and the potential for it to overtake the German market in the US.
+With a burning propulsion to make further investigations, he planned to go on a round-the-world trip that just so happened to include a side-stop in Japan.
+To get there he used all of his savings, sold his cherry-black 1960 MG, and convinced his dad to lend him a grand.

-Knight travelled for another four months before returning home in February 1963, and despite the time that had passed since the Onitsuka meeting, all he wanted to know was whether his shoes had arrived.
+Knight travelled for another four restless months before returning to Portland in February 1963 – and upon his arrival home, all he wanted to know was whether his shoes had arrived.
 Alas, they had not.
-While waiting for them, Knight became an accountant and despite the respectable salary, he thoroughly hated it and contemplated whether his travel days were his peak.
-Finally, over the Christmas break, Knight received the notice that his Japanese shoes had landed on American shores.
-He was delighted when he ripped open the large box in early 1964 to discover 12 beautiful pairs of cream and blue Limber Ups.
-Without even thinking twice, he sent two pairs straight to his college track coach at the University of Oregon, Bill Bowerman.
+As the months passed and the promised samples did not appear, Knight resigned himself to seeking out another avenue of work.
+He became an accountant, and despite the respectable salary, he thoroughly hated hated the work and feared his travelling days were his life's peak.
+But finally, over the Christmas break, Knight received the notice that his Japanese shoes had landed on American shores.
+When he ripped open the large box in early 1964 to discover 12 beautiful pairs of cream and blue Limber Ups, he was delighted – and without even thinking twice, he sent two pairs straight to his college track coach at the University of Oregon: Bill Bowerman.

 From there, it became a selling game, and Knight continued to sell them out of the back of his car for the next few years, doubling the sales year on year for five years straight.
 There were a few crucial moments for Blue Ribbon Sports in that time.
 The first is the deal Knight made with Onitsuka to be the exclusive U.S. distributor for the Tiger's track-and-field line in 1966, the second was when Bowerman proposed a new model to Onitsuka in 1968 – a combination of their Spring Up and Limber Up, which they named the Cortez – and lastly, when Knight was finally able to quit his job and go full time at BRS in 1969.